Jsims398/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 I was able to follow the instrucitons for Simon-React-part-1 however I was not sure how to push it to my github so that you can look at the files.
 I have deployed it to my website however.

-- [X] **Bundled using Vite** - I did complete this part of the deliverable.
+- [x] **Bundled using Vite** - I did complete this part of the deliverable.
 Using the same concepts that we used in class for Simon
-- [X] **Components** - I did complete this part of the deliverable.
+- [x] **Components** - I did complete this part of the deliverable.
 I Copied and moved the main part of my html files into my jsx files making sure to change className.
-- [X] **Router** - Routing between login and voting components.
+- [x] **Router** - Routing between login and voting components.
 Using the same idea for Simon I adjusted my code to make routing work without the HTML pages.

 ## 🚀 React part 2: Reactivity

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [X] **All functionality implemented or mocked out** - I did complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - I did complete this part of the deliverable.
       Through many subfunctions and implementing a storage into localstorage.
 I was also able to add the carausel back in with a loop thought the movies.
-- [X] **Hooks** - I did complete this part of the deliverable.
+- [x] **Hooks** - I did complete this part of the deliverable.
       I added some temp storage for older persistant data.

 ## 🚀 Service deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Node.js/Express HTTP service** - I did not complete this part of the deliverable.
+- [x] **Node.js/Express HTTP service** - I did complete this part of the deliverable.
-- [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.
+- [x] **Static middleware for frontend** - I did complete this part of the deliverable.
-- [ ] **Calls to third party endpoints** - I did not complete this part of the deliverable.
+- [x] **Calls to third party endpoints** - I did complete this part of the deliverable.
-- [ ] **Backend service endpoints** - I did not complete this part of the deliverable.
+- [x] **Backend service endpoints** - I did complete this part of the deliverable.
-- [ ] **Frontend calls service endpoints** - I did not complete this part of the deliverable.
+- [x] **Frontend calls service endpoints** - I did complete this part of the deliverable.

+      Using the service > index.js created the api endpoints so that we can call the backend stroage for the data.
+Used express to add the cookies and the front end to manage the calls to the backend.
+Manipulated the rating feature so that the data gets updated in both locations.

 ## 🚀 DB/Login deliverable